Project Files and Copy Terrains are functions of the Virtual Surveyor app.

 Click Copy Terrains to create copies of all terrain files and store them in the same folder as the .vspx Project File.
 This illustration shows terrain data being copied from 3 Timesteps simultaneously.

-Using Save As.
-You can also use the Save As function to save your project to a new location, which gives you some choices.
-After clicking File>Save As, the app will prompt you: “Do you want to copy all the terrain files used in this project to the saved location?”
+The Copy Terrains functionality is built-in to the Save As feature.
+After clicking File>Save As, the app will prompt you: “Do you want to copy all the terrain files used in this project to the saved location?”:

 Use Save As to make a copy of your project and decide whether to add copies of the terrain data to stay with the project file.